 The 10 Best Hotels in Tokyo Right Now

-The best hotels in Tokyo are all about the seamless fusion of modern-meets-traditional design and service.
-From historic to contemporary, luxe to affordable, these are the 10 best places to stay.
+The best places to bed down in Tokyo are all about the seamless fusion of modern-meets-traditional design and service.
+From historic to contemporary, luxe to affordable, these are the city's best hotels right now.

 Park Hyatt Tokyo

 The Park Hyatt Tokyo’s starring role in Sophia Coppola’s inimitable film Lost in Translation rocketed it to icon status—but even without its Hollywood cachet, the five-star sleep holds up to its reputation as one of the best stays in Tokyo.
 Yes, the interiors are timeless, the 177 guest rooms tranquil aeries with heart-stopping views of the sweeping metropolis (on a good day, and from the best rooms, you can spot Mount Fuji), but it’s the flawless service that truly sets it apart—whether you’re luxuriating in a massage at the 45th-floor spa, ordering sake and Japanese sirloin at the now-famous 52nd-floor New York Grill and Bar, or recharging over cakes and tea in the bamboo garden after a day of sightseeing.